 - 1 teaspoon maple syrup or honey

-- In a large bowl, combine the spelt, rye, oats, cocoa, and salt.
+- Add the spelt, rye, oats, cocoa, and salt to the bowl.
 Add the dry yeast to the dry ingredients as well if that’s what you’re using.
+Stir with a wooden spoon to combine, mixing until no visible streaks remain.

-- If you're using fresh yeast, stir it into the water with a fork to dissolve it before adding it to the flour mixture.
-Add the water and maple syrup/honey to the dry ingredients and stir to combine.
-The dough will seem wet and shaggy looking, but that's good.
-Cover the bowl with a lid, cutting board, or plastic wrap and let it sit for 12-15 hours at room temperature.
+- Cover the bowl with a lid, cutting board, or tea towel and let it sit for 12-15 hours at room temperature.
 It will at least double in size during this time.

 - In the morning, grease* a 30 cm / 12 inch bread pan or line it with paper.
 Scrape the dough into the pan, and then press it down evenly (wet hands work well).

 - Cover the dough with a clean dish towel.
 Let it rest again for 1-2 hours at room temperature.

 - Heat the oven to 200°C (400°F).
 Once the oven is hot, place the bread on a middle rack and bake for 40-45 minutes.
 The crust will be hard and sound hollow when tapped once the bread is done baking.

 - Remove it from the oven and place the pan on a metal rack to cool for 20-30 minutes before removing it from the pan to cool completely.
 The loaf will keep well for a week at room temperature, best stored in a cloth bag.